hypeboard/xmr-node-proxy-extra/README.md

 If not running on an Ubuntu 16.04 system, please make sure your kernel is at least 3.2 or higher, as older versions will not work for this.

 Many smaller VMs come with ulimits set very low.
 We suggest looking into setting the ulimit higher.
 In particular, `nofile` (Number of files open) needs to be raised for high-usage instances.
+Guide : http://posidev.com/blog/2009/06/04/set-ulimit-parameters-on-ubuntu/

 If your system doesn't have AES-NI, then it will throw an error and utils should be changed ....